 Cartier was eventually taken international with offices in New York and London, and in 1904, it was awarded the Royal Warrant and became the jewellery supplier of the Royal Court of England.

 In 1910, Cartier acquired the Hope Diamond, which had been in French hands since 1668.
 The diamond is widely regarded as one of the most beautiful diamonds in the world, and also one of the most famous – perhaps due to the curse that it is said to harbour.

-Antique Cartier pieces such as this Cartier Trinity Ring or this vintage Yellow & White Gold Diamond Necklace are often in high demand, when in such good condition.
+Antique Cartier pieces such as this White Gold Sapphire Tank Ring are often in high demand, when in such good condition.
 As one of the world’s leading jewellery names, Cartier continues to push the boundaries of design quality.

 Tiffany or Cartier: Which is better?

 Although the two jewellers have a similar clientele, they each have different stories and manifestos– each are experts in their own right.

 Tiffany sells high-end jewellery but is also well known for its more affordable silver jewellery which broadens its appeal.
 Tiffany & Co. designers believe that everyone should be able to own a piece of Tiffany jewellery.

 Their robin’s egg blue box with the its wide white ribbon is instantly recognisable and coveted by the world over.
 Tiffany continues to push the boundaries of jewellery design each year as the Blue Book is released, featuring the most creative, experimental and innovative diamond designs.